ibm-cloud-docs/account/tagging_resources.md

 | `schedule:24x7`, `maxruntime:12days` | Use to help you automate optimization |
 {: caption="Table 1.
 Tag syntax" caption-side="top"}

-Because tags are visible account-wide, avoid using personal information, such as your name, address, phone number, email address, or other identifying or proprietary information.
-{: note}

 ## Creating tags
 {: #create}